pyeve/eve/_sources/config.txt

         SERVER_NAME = 'eve-demo.herokuapp.com'
     else:
         # Running on local machine.
 Let's just use the local mongod instance.

+        # Please note that MONGO_HOST and MONGO_PORT could very well be left
+        # out as they already default to a bare bones local 'mongod' instance.
         MONGO_HOST = 'localhost'
         MONGO_PORT = 27017
         MONGO_USERNAME = 'user'